EC-Nordbund/vuetify-icon-injector/README.md

 If a vuetify Prop or Component is missing just create a issue or a PR.

-> Since Version 2.3.0 you can use PascalCase and CamelCase in the .vue files and they will be detected.
+> Since Version 2.3.0 you can use PascalCase and CamelCase Component names in your the .vue files and they will be automaticly detected.

 ### JS in template
 It just uses String replace to handle this.
 So you can use something like: